 To build up a solid safety argumentation during the homologation process, the primary objective of safety validation, whether conducted in a virtual, physical, or mixed environment, is to generate evidence supporting claims.
 This evidence is crucial for constructing a trustworthy safety argumentation.

-models from diverse sources in a modular architecture termed co-simulation.
+This process has been researched in depth in the Verification and Validation Methods (VVM) project.
+The simulation process often involves multiple distinct models from diverse sources in a modular architecture termed co-simulation.
 This is necessary, when e.g. multiple different sensor manufacturers deliver sensor models for different modalities that come together at an OEMs co-simulation of the vehicle.
 The combination of multiple models reveals the question of validity as such, even if they are already separately validated for the targeted application domain and scenarios to simulate.
 To light up the path towards such a valid co-simulation, multiple standards, tools, and the credible simulation process are applied.
 The challenge as such highlights the necessary interplay between science and industry, the fusion of free and commercial tools and models.